CleoCTech/vue3-learning/ReadMe.md

 #Episode 06: Component Props
 -Props are like parameters we pass when we create new instance of any component/class.
 -Which means, you have to pass these parameters when creating it's instance, but if we don't want to pass parameters, we can give default values incase someone does not pass.

+#Episode 07: Bring it All Together
+-We went back to our backup.html file, and we want to implement component structure as we learned from last class.
+We bring the code to main index.html and delete the backupfile.html

+We you want to separate an html element to a component, thing of what is the importance of doing so.
+In most cases you want to make it as component because of reusability, but if you're not going to reuse it, no need to refractor it.
+Key things:
+    -Note that inside assignments component, we import AssignmentList and we pass the props/parameters and is must since we didn't provide the defaults incase one doesn't pass.
+    -Note when we create an instance of the component, inside template, we have given it props/parameters: `:assignments="filters.inProgress" title="In Progress"` .
+    For the `title` prop/parameter, we passed in a string without using `:` or `v-bind` you can call it.
+Therefore it will pass it as a string.
+    But if we do the same in 'assignments' prop/parameter, we will be passing just a string and the component require array of the assignments.
+That's why we had to use `:` to bind the data from source of truth instead of a string.